Thursday, March 23, 2023

 Chapter 1

-After working retail for many years, a chance to return to the world of higher learning, had arrived.
+After working retail for many years, a chance to return to the world of higher learning, arrived.
 No more grocery work, no more baby pictures, no more balancing tills.
-My ticket out had arrived at the ripe old age of 30.
+My ticket out arrived at the ripe old age of 30.
 Or so I thought.

 Having earned an associate’s degree in business seven years earlier, I decided to spend the last two years of school studying journalism at the University of Central Oklahoma.